The Well-Realized Book

 -

-The deadline to withdraw your participation and request a refund is 90 days before the first day of the workshop.
-Please note a $600 USD cancellation fee remains applicable.
-Cancellation and refund requests received after 90 days will not be accepted.
+The deadline to withdraw from the workshop and request a refund is 90 days prior to the start date.
+A cancellation fee of $600 USD will apply.
+Refund requests submitted after this 90-day period will not be considered.

 -